bdqnghi/Soot-Tutorial/README.md

 # Soot Tutorial
 This is the tutorial for using Soot and Flowdroid to analyze Java and Android application.
-Also, it can be served as a template for future projects.
-Feels free to build up your own project from this template instead of creating from scratch.
+Also, it can be served as a template for future assignments.
+Feels free to build up your own project from this tutorial instead of creating the project from scratch.

 ## Prerequisites